Bloo Lagoon Village – Genuine eco-friendly resort offering some of the most exceptional views in Bali.

 - Area: On a stunning clifftop in the tranquil northern part of the village.
 About 500m via a very steep road from the limited facilities in central Padangbai.

-- How to Get There: Few metered taxis and chartered cars will take anyone this far from the airport, so best to arrange a pickup (about 1.5 hours) through the hotel.
+- How to Get There: Few metered taxis and chartered cars will take anyone this far from the airport, so best to arrange a pickup through the hotel.
 Many people come on the way to/from the Gili Islands, which is connected by all sorts of speedboat companies.
 Buy tickets from agencies at either end or compare schedules and buy tickets online.
-(See under Local Transport later for information about shuttle buses.)
+(See under Local Transport below for information about shuttle buses.)

 - Handy to: 1,000-year-old Pura Silayukti temple.
 Snorkeling just offshore.
 Pier for speedboats to the Gili Islands.
 Terminal for ferries to Lombok Island.